zhenfeizhang/squirrel/README.md

-Synchronized multi-signature scheme from lattice
+Squirrel: Efficient Synchronized Multi-Signatures from Lattices
 ------

 This is a reference implementation for the paper: [Squirrel: Efficient Synchronized Multi-Signatures from Lattices](https://eprint.iacr.org/2022/694).